-YEARS up to 5 years

-40 hours per year,

-earned at the rate of 1.539
+YEARS.
+ACCRUAL RATE up to 5 years 40 hours per year, earned at the rate of 1.539

-hours per pay period, up to a maximum of 80 hours.

-Protected sick leave refers to that which is protected by FMLA, ADA, Workers Compensation or any other legally protected time.
+2 Protected sick leave refers to that which is protected by FMLA, ADA, Workers Compensation or any other legally protected time.

-See the Reemployment/Reinstatement Policy for accrual rate guidelines for those employees returning to work for the County after voluntary resignation.
+1 See the Reemployment/Reinstatement Policy for accrual rate guidelines for those employees returning to work for the County after voluntary resignation.